Mark Carney wins race to replace Canada's Trudeau

 Carney will take over at a tumultuous time in Canada, which is in the midst of a trade war with longtime ally the United States and must hold a general election soon.

-Carney, 59, beat former finance minister Chrystia Freeland who came in second place in a contest in which just over 150,000 party members voted.
+Carney, 59, took 86 per cent of votes cast to beat former finance minister Chrystia Freeland in a contest in which just under 152,000 party members voted.

+"There's someone who's trying to weaken our economy," Carney said of Trump, spurring loud boos at the party gathering.
+"He's attacking Canadian workers, families, and businesses.
+We can't let him succeed."

+"This won’t be business as usual," Carney said.
+"We will have to do things that we haven’t imagined before, at speeds we didn’t think possible."

 Trudeau announced in January that he would step down after more than nine years in power as his approval rating plummeted, forcing the ruling Liberal Party to run a quick contest to replace him.

+"Make no mistake, this is a nation-defining moment.
+Democracy is not a given.
+Freedom is not a given.
+Even Canada is not a given," Trudeau said.

-Carney, a political novice, argued that he was best placed to revive the party and to oversee trade negotiations with US President Donald Trump, who is threatening additional tariffs that could cripple Canada's export-dependent economy.
+Carney, a political novice, argued that he was best placed to revive the party and to oversee trade negotiations with Trump, who is threatening additional tariffs that could cripple Canada's export-dependent economy.

-Carney was the front-runner, with the most endorsements from party members and the most money raised among the four Liberal candidates.
+Trudeau has imposed C$30 billion of retaliatory tariffs on the United States in response to tariffs Trump levied on Canada.

+"My government will keep our tariffs on until the Americans show us respect," Carney said.

 Carney's win marks the first time an outsider with no real political background has become Canadian prime minister.
 He has said his experience as the first person to serve as the governor of two G7 central banks - Canada and England - meant he was the best candidate to deal with Trump.